MartiHr/Battleships/README.md

 # Battleships
- Semester project for the "Faculty of mathematics and informatics"
+ Semester project for the "Faculty of mathematics and informatics".